mohittalwar23/GSOC_2026_Zephyr_Libmp/README.md

 On the XIAO nRF52840 Sense, the port added I2S and PDM capability reporting, correct PDM stop/drain behavior, recoverable pressure handling, a selectable I2S master-clock frequency, and sample board files for the on-board microphone plus external amplifier.
 Hardware testing exposed a rate mismatch even though both peripherals were derived from the same oscillator; choosing compatible divider settings removed the steady accumulation and capture drops.

 On the NUCLEO-F401RE, the port added I2S capability reporting, a channel length independent of word size for microphones needing 64 bit clocks, recoverable handling of an empty slab or full queue, and a PDM driver that reports capabilities, sizes its own block, answers the full trigger set, and decimates one stream per microphone rather than per requested channel.
 The player matrix passed on hardware; audibility is not yet established.

-The ESP32 integration runs the same DMIC to gain to I2S graph on hardware.
-Its memory figure was not recorded alongside the others, and its capability reporting and exact final revision still need confirming before the branch is split into PRs.

 ### 6. Latency instrumentation and measurement